-Pakistan's performance on delivery of basic public services has remained sub-par when compared with other countries with similar per capita incomes.
+management systems, which can ensure financial stability by generating more revenue and maximum value for the money spent by each level of Government.
+All it needs, is the will of to put adhere to the reform and some investment in building national (and sub-national) budgetary institutions.
+Wavering from this reform path will have devastating effects on country's future growth and development.
+CHAPTER 2 ADFQUACY & EFFECTIVENESS OF PUBLIC EXPENDITURE IN PAKISTAN Pakistan's performance on delivery of basic public services has remained sub-par when compared with other countries with similar per capita incomes.
 The bigger concern is that the gap in delivery of public goods and services has been widening during the last two decades, especially in relation of delivery of services to the poor.
 Deteriorating levels of governance explains only a part of this decline in performance of the public sector.
 A more important factor is the inadequate amounts of funds made available to finance the public goods and services for the rapidly growing population (and demand).
 To make matters worse, the prolonged fiscal crisis necessitated sharp cutbacks in public spending taking a heavy toll on public investment and critical operation and maintenance (O&M) spending, further deteriorating the efficiency of overall public expenditure.
 2A.
-LAGGING DEVELOPMENT ince the commodity market shock of 2007/08, Pakistan has been struggling to regain macro-economic stability.
+LAGGING DEVELOPMENT ince the commodity market shock of 2007/08.
+Pakistan has been struggling to regain macro-economic stability.
 Partly because of weak fiscal situation, which caused underfunding of key infrastructure and services, leading to widening gaps in physical infrastructure and human development causing a marked deceleration in the pace of economic growth and social development.
 Infrastructure Gaps One of the most binding constraints on Pakistan's economic growth and productivity has been its energy deficit.
-The energy sector of the country is in poor condition due to unreliable mix of power sources; generation and distribution losses due to large scale power thefts and aging infrastructure; inadequate finances available to the sector; and weak governance and management.
-The resulting energy shortfall has rendered high losses to economy, with some estimates putting these losses at Rs.
-1.5 trillion (or 7 percent of GDP) in 2011/12.
+The energy sector of the country is in poor condition due to unreliable mix of power sources; generation and distribution losses due to large scale power thefts and aging infrastructure; inadequate finances available to the sector; and weak governance and management.14 The resulting energy shortfall has rendered high losses to economy, with some estimates putting these losses at Rs.
+1.5 trillion (or 7 percent of GDP) in 2011/12.15

 Nonetheless, over last 5 decades, Pakistan has made significant progress in closing its infrastructure gap with its comparators.
 During this period, Pakistan has done much better on delivering physical infrastructure than many of its competitors (World Bank 2010).
-However, looking at the trend 14 Lopez- Calix, J. and Irum Touqeer, "Revisiting Constraints to Pakistan's Economic Growth", World Bank, Washington, DC.
+However, looking at the trend 14 Lopez- Calix, J. and Irum Tougeer, "Revisiting Constraints to Pakistan's Economic Growth" World Bank, Washington, DC.
 2013.
-15 Pasha Hafiz A et al. "Foonomic Costs 15 Pasha, Hafiz, A. et al "Economic Costs of Power Load shedding in Pakistan", Institute of Policy Studies, Beaconhouse National University, Lahore: 2013. during the last four years, it is apparent that the overall quality of physical infrastructure in the country has deteriorated (Figure 9) and despite some narrowing of infrastructure gap, Pakistan remains significantly disadvantaged vis-à-vis its competitors, including Malaysia, Sri Lanka, Egypt and Turkey.
-At present, Pakistan has lowest quality of electricity supply, dismal quality railroads and to a lesser extent airport infrastructure, low density of paved roads and networks, and barely acceptable quality seaports (Figure 10).
+Pasha, Hafiz, A. et al "Economic Costs of Power Load shedding in Pakistan", Institute of Policy Studies, Beaconhouse National University, Lahore: 2013 during the last four years, it is apparent that the overall quality of physical infrastructure in the country has deteriorated (Figure 9) and despite some narrowing of infrastructure gap, Pakistan remains significantly disadvantaged vis-à-vis its competitors, including Malaysia, Sri Lanka, Egypt and Turkey.
+At present, Pakistan has lowest quality of electricity supply, dismal quality railroads and to a lesser extent airport infrastructure, low density of paved roads and networks, and barely acceptable quality seaports16 (Figure 10).
 Access to safe drinking water According to the World Bank's survey, the transport sector was found to be one of top three problems for about 6 percent of the firms.
 Although, the survey reveals large firms are generally unaffected by deficiencies of the transport sector, the economic activities, especially of small and medium firms, do get affected with increased travel time and cost (World Bank "Enterprise survey, Washington DC., 2009).